MicrosoftDocs/sdk-api/sdk-api-src/content/http/ne-http-http_data_chunk_type.md

 The data source is a fragment cache data block.
 The union should be interpreted as a <b>FromFragmentCacheEx</b> structure.

 <b>Windows Server 2003 with SP1 and Windows XP with SP2:  </b>This flag is not supported.

+### -field HttpDataChunkTrailers

+The data source is a trailers data block.
+The union should be interpreted as a <b>Trailers</b> structure.

+<b>Windows 10, version 2004 and prior:  </b>This flag is not supported.

 ### -field HttpDataChunkMaximum